How?

 Ian H Smith

-In the current hype phase surrounding all things Artificial Intelligence (AI) it is a good time to consider not only what we are automating, but how and why we are doing it.
-Simply engaging in automation of human tasks, saying that all you need to do is clean your data is not enough.
+With the current hype surrounding all things Artificial Intelligence (AI) it is a good time to consider not only what we are augmenting or automating with AI, but how and why we are doing it.
+Before adding AI, step back and ask yourself this question: Are our processes and systems too complex?

-If we are in a mood to reimagine business for the better, then let's give this more thought, before implementing AI.
-This blog post focuses on Fierce Reduction: a quest to simplify business, before you automate it.
+If the answer is yes and you are in a mood to reimagine business for the better, then let's give this more thought, before implementing AI.
+This blog post focuses on Fierce Reduction: a quest to simplify everything business and tech, before you innovate, augment or automate IT.

 broken image